Hikaru no Go: Plot

 While exploring his grandfather's shed, Hikaru Shindo stumbles across a Go board haunted by the spirit of Fujiwara-no-Sai, a Go player from the Heian era.
-Sai wishes to play Go again, having not been able to since the late Edo period, when his ghost appeared to Honinbo Shusaku, a top Go player of that period.
+Sai wishes to play Go again, having not been able to since the late Edo period when his ghost appeared to Honinbo Shusaku, a top Go player of that period.
 Sai's greatest desire is to attain the Kami no Itte (神の一手) – a perfect move.
-Because Hikaru is apparently the only person who can perceive him, Sai inhabits a part of Hikaru's mind as a separate personality, coexisting, although not always comfortably, with the young boy.
+Since Hikaru is the only person who can perceive him, Sai inhabits a part of Hikaru's mind as a separate personality although not always comfortably.

-Urged by Sai, Hikaru begins playing Go despite an initial lack of interest in the game.
-He begins by simply executing the moves Sai dictates to him, but Sai tells him to try to understand each move.
-In a Go salon, Hikaru twice defeats Akira Toya, a boy his age who plays Go at professional level, by following Sai's instruction.
-Akira subsequently begins a quest to discover the source of Hikaru's strength, an obsession which will come to dominate his life.
+Urged by Sai, Hikaru begins playing Go despite his lack of interest in the game.
+He begins to execute moves that Sai dictates to him.
+Hikaru begins his Go career in a Go salon, where he defeats a young boy playing at a professional level, Akira Toya, twice by following Sai's instructions.
+He subsequently begins a quest to discover the source of Hikaru's strength, an obsession that will dominate his life.
 Hikaru becomes intrigued by the great dedication of Akira and Sai to the game and decides to start playing solely on his own.
-He is a complete novice at first, but has some unique abilities to his advantage; for instance, once he has a basic understanding of Go, he can reconstruct a game play by play from memory.
-Through training at Go clubs, study groups, and practice games with Sai, he manages to become an Insei and later a pro, meeting various dedicated Go players of different ages and styles along the way.
+He is a complete novice at first but has some unique abilities to his advantage.
+For instance, once he has a basic understanding of Go, he can reconstruct a game play-by-play from memory.
+Through training at Go clubs, study groups, and practice games with Sai, he becomes an Insei and later a professional, meeting various dedicated Go players of different ages and styles along the way.
 He also demonstrates a natural talent for the game and remains determined to prove his own abilities to Akira, Sai, and himself.

 Hikaru enters the Hokuto Cup, an international tournament for under-18 Japanese, Chinese, and Korean Go professionals.
 As the highest-ranking under-18 pro, Akira qualifies for the tournament, but Hikaru has to compete in a series of games to become one of the three Japanese competitors.
 His friends Waya and Ochi also enter the qualifying matches.
 He meets Kiyoharu Yashiro, a player from the Kansai Ki-in, whose style is as strange and offbeat as his own.
-Hikaru, along with Akira and Kiyoharu Yashiro, are selected to represent Japan, while Suyong Hong (a Korean Go player who was beaten by Hikaru earlier in the series) and two others represent Korea and three of Shinichiro Isumi's Chinese friends represent their country.
+Hikaru, along with Akira and Kiyoharu Yashiro, are selected to represent Japan, while Hong Suyong (a Korean Go player who was defeated by Hikaru earlier in the series) and two others represent Korea and three of Shinichiro Isumi's Chinese friends represent their country.